-On January 1, 2021, the Royalty Pool was adjusted to include the two New Restaurants that opened across Canada between January 1, 2020 and December 31, 2020, and to remove 11 Closed Restaurants for 2020.
-In addition, one seasonal Boston Pizza Restaurant that was believed to have permanently closed in 2019, and accordingly was removed from the Royalty Pool on January 1, 2020, re-opened during 2020.
-The Fund and BPI agreed to make adjustments to place the parties in the position they would have been had that seasonal Boston Pizza Restaurant not been removed from the Royalty Pool on January 1, 2020.
-With the adjustment for these openings and closures during 2020, the Royalty Pool on January 1, 2021 included 387 Boston Pizza Restaurants.
-The estimated annual Franchise Sales in 2021 for the two New Restaurants that opened in 2020 was \$3.3 million.
-As described above, BPI is required to deduct from this amount the actual Franchise Sales received from the 11 Closed Restaurants during the first 12-month period immediately following their addition to the Royalty Pool, which is \$18.5 million.
-Accordingly, the resulting estimated annual net Franchise Sales for the two New Restaurants and the 11 Closed Restaurants that opened and closed in 2020 was negative \$15.2 million.
-Consequently, this resulted in the Net Royalty and Distribution Income having a Deficiency of \$0.8 million (being 5.5% of negative \$15.2 million Franchise Sales) as a result of the estimated Royalty and Distribution Income expected to be generated by the New Restaurants (\$0.2 million) being less than the actual Royalty and Distribution Income that is lost from the Closed Restaurants (\$1.0 million).
-Since there was a Deficiency of \$0.8 million, BPI did not receive any Additional Entitlements on January 1, 2021.
+On January 1, 2022, the Royalty Pool was adjusted to remove four Closed Restaurants that closed between January 1, 2021 and December 31, 2021 resulting in the number of Boston Pizza Restaurants in the Royalty Pool decreasing from 387 to 383.
+The actual Franchise Sales received from the four Closed Restaurants during the first 12-month period immediately following their addition to the Royalty Pool was \$6.2 million.
+Since no New Restaurants opened during the Year, the resulting estimated annual net Franchise Sales for the four Closed Restaurants that closed in 2021 was negative \$6.2 million.
+Consequently, this resulted in the Net Royalty and Distribution Income having a Deficiency for 2021 of \$0.3 million (being 5.5% of negative \$6.2 million Franchise Sales).
+Since there was a Deficiency for 2021 of \$0.3 million, BPI did not receive any Additional Entitlements on January 1, 2022.
 However, BPI did not lose any of the Additional Entitlements it received in respect of previous years.
-Instead, BPI will be required to make-up the Deficiency on future Adjustment Dates by first adding Net Royalty and Distribution Income in an amount equal to the Deficiency before receiving any further Additional Entitlements.
+Instead, BPI will be required to make-up the cumulative Deficiency for both 2020 and 2021 on future Adjustment Dates by first adding Net Royalty and Distribution Income in an amount equal to the cumulative Deficiency before receiving any further Additional Entitlements.